- Career Exploration

 The department offers several classes each fall and winter term that fulfill the Upper-Level Writing Requirement (ULWR).
 All sections of courses numbered Comm 350-399 have been designated to fulfill the ULWR.

-Double majors with Communication Studies commonly include:
+Double majors with Communication and Media commonly include:

 - Political Science for students interested in law and government service